Enda McLarnon’s Beginner’s Guide explains monetisation of a site…

 - Affiliate Marketing

-The good thing about this type of website/blog is that you can get all of the work done and setup.
-That is a one time activity.
-The downside is that members will come and go so you will need to work at attracting new members.
+The good thing about this model is you can get all of the work done and set up as a one-time activity.
+The downside is that members will come and go, so you’ll need to work on attracting new members.

 Selling Your Own Information Products